mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 And yet, they've realized there's something missing that's holding them back.
 They feel like they're not progressing as quickly as they could, and their companies haven't provided the mentorship they need.

-Besides, their busy day jobs leave little time for deliberate practice anyway.
-They feel the urge to *make time* for learning, however, because they know that the alternative is stagnation.

 ## Friction Is Part of the Learning Process